How to Make Bagels

 • New York-style bagels are generally larger, uniformly round with a smaller hole and a chewy, slightly fluffy texture.
 They’re boiled then baked and generally have a fairly high salt content.

-• Some New York bagel shops may also bake their bagels on burlap wood planks.
+• Some New York bagel shops bake their bagels on burlap wood planks.

-• On the other hand, Montreal-style bagels are boiled in honey water and baked in a wood-fired oven, caramelizing the exterior more than New York-style bagels.
+• On the other hand, Montreal-style bagels are boiled in honey water and baked in a wood-fired oven, caramelizing the exterior more than their New York-style counterparts.

 • Forget what you may have heard about needing NY tap water to make good bagels, that myth has been debunked.